adamhl8/anki-readable-addons-folder/README.md

 ## Usage

 The folder and symlinks are created upon starting Anki.
-If a new addon is installed, a new symlink won't be created until Anki is restarted.
+If a new addon is installed, the new symlink will be created once Anki is restarted.
 Old/invalid symlinks are automatically removed.

 ## Configuration

-### folderName
+### `folderName`

 - The name of the folder which will contain the symlinks.
 - Empty string ("") for default value ("readableAddons").

-### parentFolder
+### `parentFolder`

 - Absolute path to the folder in which the readable addons folder is made.
 It must already exist.
 - Empty string ("") for default value (next to original addons folder).